drupal-ukraine/advanced_forum/README.txt

 INSTALLATION:
 0) Make sure the forum module is enabled
 1) Copy the advanced forum project directory to your normal module directory (ie: sites/all/modules)
-2) Copy node-forum.tpl.php to your theme directory
+2) Copy everything in the "fortheme" subdirectory except template.php and template-garland.php to your theme directory
 3) Enable the module at http://example.com/?q=admin/build/modules
 4) The trickey part: Add the call to advanced forum to template.php: